A tale of two fascinating cities

-For a decidedly inspired change of pace, venture off to nearby Kyoto to visit one of the city’s 17 UNESCO World Heritage Sites like the Simogamo Shrine, the Temple of the Golden Pavillion, or the Temple of the Peaceful Dragon.
-Catch a glimpse of geisha fluttering down stone-paved streets, innumerable other Buddhist temples and Shintō shrines, plus untold hidden gems, all in the heart of Japanese culture.
+For a decidedly inspired change of pace, venture off to nearby Kyoto to visit one of the city’s 17 UNESCO World Heritage Sites.
+Catch a glimpse of geisha fluttering down stone-paved streets, innumerable Buddhist temples, Shintō shrines, and untold other hidden gems, all in the heart of Japanese culture.

 Osaka (Kyoto), Japan Highlights